Please visit our Careers and employability intranet site - available to all current students and recent graduates.

 Humanities in the Workplace

-Our College-wide second-year module, Humanities in the Workplace, is available to all Humanities students on our Streatham campus and offers the opportunity to gain credit-bearing work experience in a broad range of sectors.
+Our College-wide second-year module, Humanities in the Workplace, is available to all Humanities students and offers the opportunity to gain credit-bearing work experience in a broad range of sectors.

 The first year Public History module at Penryn offers the opportunity to analyse museum exhibits, conduct oral history interviews, explore digital public history, and go on placement within a public history setting.